 The media generally welcomed the new format, and predicted the excitement that it was supposed to bring to the sport.
-The Guardiancalled it a One-Day Test; and the legendary Alan McGilvray, commentating on ABC, mentioned that the format involved more tactical ploys and generally sharper fielding and running between the wickets.
+The Guardian called it a One-Day Test; and Alan McGilvray, commentating on ABC, mentioned that the format involved more tactical ploys and generally sharper fielding and running between the wickets.

 Within four years the first World Cup was played.
 The tournament probably still remains the most revered prize of cricket.
 And a few years after the first World Cup, a certain Kerry Packer came along and took the popularity of the one-day format to unprecedented heights – a zenith it did not seem to forfeit for decades.

 England 190 in 39.4 overs (John Edrich 82; Ashley Mallett 3 for 34, Keith Stackpole 3 for 40) lost to Australia 191 for 5 in 34.6 overs (Ian Chappell 60; Ray Illingworth 3 for 50) by 5 wickets with 42 balls to spare.